 By Collette Bowers Zinn

 Institutionally, the public school system was not built to benefit children of color.
 Since funding is dependent on property values, and admission is dependent on geographic location, it leads to less than equitable access to high-quality education for BIPOC children.
-Instead, the public school system supports the wealthy class of a capitalistic society, who can afford to relocate to better-funded school districts.
+Instead, the public educational system supports the wealthy class of a capitalistic society, who can afford to relocate to better-funded school districts.
 While public schools are the only option for some families, private schools should be seriously considered by more.

 BIPOC Students Benefit Form Individualized Academic Attention